John Daniel (priest): Life

 In the February 1831 issue of the Catholic Magazine (vol i. pp. 52-58, 10-16) Daniel wrote the "Claim of the Rev. John Daniel", minutely tracing the history of the whole affair and citing authorities and documents, both English and French.
 Daniels explained that the claim had been denied by the British Commissioners and an appeal upheld by Lord Gifford, Lord Chief Justice of the Common Pleas and the Privy Council.
 However, Daniel points out that but for the fact that the claimants were Catholic, a bill of indemnity would have been passed and paid from the funds held.
 Antiquary Joseph Gillow says that while it was widely reported that the money toward furnishings at Windsor Castle, the older tradition that the Douai indemnity was used to complete the furnishings of George IV's Royal Pavilion at Brighton "is by no means unsupported by a certain amount of proof."
-Lord Gifford's decision was released on 25 November 1825, and the Pavilion completed two years later.
+Gifford's decision was released on 25 November 1825, and the Pavilion completed two years later.

-Father John Daniel died in Paris 3 October 1823.
+John Daniel died in Paris on 3 October 1823.

 Works

-Daniel wrote an "Ecclesiastical History of the Britons and Saxons" (London, 1815, 1824).
+Daniel wrote an Ecclesiastical History of the Britons and Saxons (London, 1815, 1824).